+caching?

-caching? no, thank you
+no, thank you

-- Problem with TCP

-- too many strong guarantees

-- they cost in terms of latency (==>lag)!

-- no good for time critical application

-- (if they must be used, at least enable the option TCP_NODELAY)

-- Problem with UDP

-- not enough guarantees

-- guarantees: "packets arrives all-or-nothing".
-The end.

-- no concept of connection

-- no timeouts, no handshake, a port receives from anyone

-- no guarantees: packets can arrive...

-- ...out of order :-O , ...not at all :-O , ...in multiple copies :-O
+- The problem with TCP: too many strong guarantees - they cost a lot in terms of latency ("lag") - not designed for time-critical applications - if it must be used, at least enable the option TCP NODELAY - The problem with UDP: not enough guarantees - no concept of connection: no timeouts, no handshake, a port receives from anyone - List of guarantees: 1. "a packet arrives either whole, or not at all".
+End of list. - packets can arrive... ...out of order :-O, ...not at all :-O, ...in multiple copies :-O